spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 We chose not to employ any Operational Transformation or Conflict-free Replicated Data Type (CRDT) techniques for resolving potential conflicts in our REPL terminal input, due to unnecessary code complexity as well as additional server overhead.
 Our reasoning is that we expect users to take turns instead of competing against each other when evaluating inputs in our REPL.

 ### 4.3.2 Conflict Resolution in Text Editor
-Now that we've handled the REPL input and output synchronization, let's turn to the text editor.
+Now that we had handled the REPL input and output synchronization, let's turn to the text editor.
 The text editor component will allow multiple users to write code at the same time.
 We can expect there to be a higher likelihood that a conflict will occur in the editor because most people will write their code in the editor and then submit for evaluation.
 We can reasonably expect that both users will type at the same time, and if they happen to type into each other's code by accident, we would like to make sure that:
 - concurrent insertion converge to the same result, regardless of order in which they are applied
 - duplicated delete operations are only applied once to produce the same result